Why does using e.preventDefault() in this way in React not work?

 https://react.dev/learn/responding-to-events#preventing-default-behavior

-however, I am getting an error when I apply it in the following way.
-In the returning JSX, I'm adding an onClick() event handler to one of the html elements, and passing into that handler as an argument an already-invoked deleteBtn() callback function (pic 1), the callback of which activates an alert box and console.logs something.
+However, I get an error when I apply it the following way.
+In the returning JSX, I'm adding an onClick() event handler to one of the HTML elements and passing into that handler as an argument an already-invoked deleteBtn() callback function (pic 1), the callback of which activates an alert box and console.
+Logs something.

 Why is e.preventDefault() not being recognized here?